Here’s the 1 minute TL;DR version

 Solution: Use points and levels as a motivator

-Instead of making the points as a transaction currency for exchanging favors, we use it as a motivator with a potential holiday point multiplier, a review system, and introducing levels based on points earned, granting 'experts' access to special events.
+Instead of making the points as a transaction currency for exchanging favors, we use it as a motivator that only encourages user, introducing levels based on points earned, granting 'experts' access to special events and physical awards.

 Final Solution